 How To Sell Stocks Through a Direct Purchase Plan?

 Conversely, it is easy to sell stocks through a direct purchase plan.
 Typically, you only need to notify the plan’s administrator you want to sell the stock to unload shares.

-Moreover, many direct plans will have apps that enable you to sell at their websites.
+Moreover, many direct plans will have apps that enable you to sell on their websites.
 You must be cautious when using such apps because they can charge a fee or penalty for selling stock.

 Selling Stock Directly without a Broker

-It is possible to sell stocks directly to another person.
-If you have the actual stock certificates in your possession.
+It is possible to sell stocks directly to another person if you have the actual stock certificates in your possession.

-Can you buy Apple Stock without a Broker?
+Can You Buy Apple Stock without a Broker?

 You cannot buy Apple (NASDAQ: AAPL) stock without a broker or a brokerage account.
 Moreover, Apple does not offer a dividend reinvestment program (DRIP) or a direct purchase program.

-Can you Purchase Ford Stock without a Broker?
+Can You Purchase Ford Stock without a Broker?